Open-Science-Community-Saudi-Arabia/OSCSA_Website/CONTRIBUTING.md

 - Then create pull request

 -wait for it to be reviewed and merged
--Congrats on your first contribution.
+- Congrats on your first contribution 🎉 .

                                                  HURRAY!!!!